the-turing-way/the-turing-way/book/website/foreword/governance.md

 - Providing leadership and strategic directions in the project.
 - Applying for core funding, and approving expenses.
-- Building clarity around budget and resource available for the maintainers and community members
+- Building clarity around budget and resource available for the maintainers and community members.
-- Proposing new directions of the community
+- Proposing new directions of the community.
-- Process whereby the co-chairs of the WGs can represent community and WG interests at this level of decision making
+- Process whereby the co-chairs of the WGs can represent community and WG interests at this level of decision making.
-- Designing community representation roles such as through an Advisory Group
+- Designing community representation roles such as through an Advisory Group.
-- Support each working group in developing process documentation for their decision-making process, and identifying resources they need to continue their work
+- Support each working group in developing process documentation for their decision-making process, and identifying resources they need to continue their work.
 - Meeting other institutional obligations and communicating them transparently to the community.

 This document is in its early stage and will evolve in conversation with the community.
 Please join Community Forums to stay up to date with the development.

 You can find details about these members in our [ways of working document](https://github.com/the-turing-way/the-turing-way/blob/main/ways_of_working.md).

+_Join us in building this community together!_